 Fires rage for seventh day on Greek island of Evia as people and pets sleep on beaches

+‘The sky has changed colour’: Fires rage for seventh day on Greek island of Evia

 Reports claim a third of the island has been destroyed by the week-long blaze